madris112/mergeconflict/README.md

-Line No 4 needs to be changed
+Line No 4 is changed by me